On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Channel Model, Problem Formulation, and Summary of Results

 \subsection{{Problem Formulation and Simplification}}

-In this paper, we {are concerned with capacity results on} the MISO {OIC}~(\ref{eqn:model1}) under above two different per-antenna {intensity} constraints (\ref{eqn:ecc}) or (\ref{eqn:bcc}).
+In this paper, we {are concerned about capacity results on} the MISO {OIC}~(\ref{eqn:model1}) under {the} two different per-antenna {intensity} constraints (\ref{eqn:ecc}) or (\ref{eqn:bcc}).
 The single-letter capacity expression for the {EC-OIC} is given by